trees02

 The Burce family moved to Los Angeles in the early 1940s and Jane Powell landed a part on the radio show, "Hollywood Showcase."
 She sang an aria from "Carmen," and impressed the audience.
 As a result, she was booked on the Charlie McCarthy radio show and offered an MGM contract.
 Powell shot to fame on the silver screen in leading roles at MGM and went on to find enormous success in the movies.

 The war years of the 1940’s were big at KOIN as they promoted the sale of War Bonds and collected donations for the war effort, setting records.
-During the 1950’s, television came to Portland and KOIN moved to larger quarters with television studios.
+During the 1950’s, television came to Portland and KOIN TV went on the air in 1953.
+KOIN Radio left the New Heathman when it moved to larger quarters in 1955 with KOIN TV.
 By 1958, KOIN was one of only six radio stations in the country with musicians on the staff.
 In 1971, live music broadcasts were dropped completely.

 In 1977, the call letters for KOIN Radio were changed when they traded an old KOIN for a new KYTE.
 The KYTE flew away with the disco era and another Portland icon was lost in the name of progress.